-Biology 124 Laboratory Summer 2015
+Biology 124 Laboratory Spring 2016

-Instructors Dr. Melanie Sanchez-Dinwiddie
+Instructor: Dr. Melanie Sanchez-Dinwiddie

-Contact Information: email- melasanc@unm.edu, Office A132, phone 925-8875
+Contact Information: email- MELASANC@UNM.EDU, Office A132, phone 925-8875

 Office Hours: I am here for you to succeed.
 If you need to see me outside of class please stop by anytime or schedule an appointment.
+I will be in my office during the following scheduled times: Monday, Tuesday, or Thursday 1:15-2:30.

-Meeting Time and Place: Academics Building, A135.
+Meeting Time and Place: Mondays 10:30-1:15.
+Academics Building, A135.

-Required lab manual: Thinking About Biology: An Introductory Laboratory Manual 4th ed.
+Required lab manual: Thinking About Biology: An Introductory Laboratory Manual 5th ed.
 We will be using this lab manual extensively; you will need to have your own to do well in this course.

-Course description: This is course will be a fun and stimulating way to learn biology.
+Course description: This is meant to be a fun and stimulating way to learn biology.
 The hands on experience will provide you with further understanding of problems and concepts in basic biology.
 The laboratory course will also provide the student with skills needed to work in a laboratory setting.
+This laboratory course does not fulfill a requirement for a Biology major.